mosajjal/dnsmonster/README.md

   -resultChannelSize=100000: Size of the result processor channel size -sampleRatio="1:1": Capture Sampling by a:b. eg sampleRatio of 1:100 will process 1 percent of the incoming packets -serverName="default": Name of the server used to index the metrics.
-  -skipDomainsBehavior="suffix": Matching logic for SkipDomains.
-Options are 'suffix' and 'full' -skipDomainsFile="": Skip saving the domains in the text file, matching the skipDomainsBehavior -skipDomainsRefreshInterval=1m0s: Hot-Reload SkipDomains file interval -tcpAssemblyChannelSize=1000: Size of the tcp assembler
+  -skipDomainsFile="": Skip saving the domains in the text file, matching the skipDomainsBehavior -skipDomainsRefreshInterval=1m0s: Hot-Reload SkipDomains file interval -tcpAssemblyChannelSize=1000: Size of the tcp assembler